jbakercoe/Portal-Effect/README.md

 # Portal-Effect
-An example project where the player can travel through portals, similar to the Portal game series
+An example project demonstrating a portal effect.
+The player can travel through two portals, similar to the Portal game series